davidsblog/radioApi/README.md

 ##Work in progress...

-A small web API for playing internet radio streams using **madplay**.
+A small Web-API for playing internet radio streams using **madplay**.
 I am currently using it on a router running OpenWrt, but
 I will use it on a Raspberry Pi too at some point.
 These build instructions are aimed at Debian-based systems.

-I have made a simple web-based UI which I'm using in the browser of my Android phone to work as a remote control.
+I have included a simple web-based UI which I'm using in the browser of my Android phone to work as a remote control.

-To see details of the API, build and run the code and use the API link from the top menu to view `/doc.html` in your browser.
+To see details of the API, build and run the code and use the `API` link from the top menu to view `/doc.html` in your browser.

 **NOTE: the code is set for using the _headphone socket_ as the audio output.**